Shaquille O’Neal’s Height and Shoe Size: Discover the NBA Legend’s Staggering Stats

 Since retiring from the NBA, Shaquille O’Neal has been keeping himself busy with several business ventures.
 During his basketball days, he had a successful career as a rap artist, with his first album ‘Shaq Diesel’ going platinum after its release in 1993.

-O’Neal is now working as a sports analyst on ‘Inside the NBA’ on TNT, appearing on the show to share his unique insight into the game.
+O’Neal is now a sports analyst on ‘Inside the NBA’ on TNT, where he shares his unique insights into the game.
 He became a minority owner of the Sacramento Kings, a rival from his days at the Los Angeles Lakers, in 2013.

-In 2016, he turned his focus to the world of food franchise when he bought a Krispy Kreme store, a brand for which he is a global ambassador.
-He joined the board of directors for Papa John in 2019 and invested in nine Papa John stores in Atlanta.
+In 2016, he expanded his focus to the food franchise industry by purchasing a Krispy Kreme store, a brand for which he serves as a global ambassador.
+In 2019, he joined the board of directors of Papa John’s and invested in 9 of its Atlanta stores.

-When Shaquille O’Neal was a freshman, he already stood at 6 feet and 6 inches, which would jump to 7 feet and 1 inch by the time that he joined the NBA.
+When Shaquille O’Neal was a freshman, he already stood 6 feet and 6 inches tall, which would grow to 7 feet and 1 inch by the time he joined the NBA.

-All NBA players have larger than average feet, to begin with, coming in well above the average sizes of between 9 and 12, but O’Neal is infamous for his shoe size.
+All NBA players have larger-than-average feet, with sizes well above the average range of 9-12, but O’Neal is famous for his shoe size.

 Former NBA player Shaquille O'Neal towers over actor Jack NicholsonFormer NBA player Shaquille O’Neal towers over actor Jack Nicholson during his jersey retirement ceremony at Staples Center on April 2, 2013, in Los Angeles, California (Credit: WENN)

-When Shaquille first began playing in the NBA, his shoe size was 20 before it ballooned up to a 22 and 23.
-For comparison, Kobe Bryant wore a size 14 while Michael Jordan wore a 13.
+When Shaquille first began playing in the NBA, his shoe size was 20 before it ballooned to 22 and 23.
+For comparison, Kobe Bryant wore a size 14, while Michael Jordan wore a size 13.
 Tacko Fall, a current NBA player, is taller than Shaquille at an impressive 7 feet 6 inches.

 Every time he appears on television, audiences are amazed by the sheer size of his feet.
 As O’Neal stands at over 7 feet tall, it’s no surprise that his partners have spent most of their relationships looking up at the NBA legend.

-He was married to Shaunie Nelson from December 2002 to November 2009, who is 5 feet 7 inches.
-Their son Shareef plays college basketball for the LSU Tigers of the Southeastern Conference and already stands at 6 feet and 11 inches.
+Shaquille O’Neal was married to Shaunie Nelson, who stands at 5 feet 7 inches tall, from December 2002 to November 2009.
+Their son, Shareef O’Neal, plays college basketball for the LSU Tigers in the Southeastern Conference and has already reached 6’11”.

-O’Neal also has another son from a previous relationship, Myles, who is a model with a height of 6 feet and 2 inches.
+O’Neal also has a son from a previous relationship, Myles, a 6-foot-2-inch model.

 Since his divorce from Shaunie, O’Neal has had two high-profile relationships.
-From 2010 to 2012, he dated Nicole Alexander, a reality show contestant who won ‘Flavor of Love’ and ‘I Love Money’ on VH1.
+From 2010 to 2012, he dated Nicole Alexander, a VH1 contestant who won ‘Flavor of Love’ and ‘I Love Money’.

 Shaquille O'Neal and his girlfriend Nicole "Hoopz" Alexander host his retirement partyShaquille O’Neal and his girlfriend Nicole “Hoopz” Alexander host his retirement party at Moon nightclub at the Palms Casino Resort on June 25, 2011, in Las Vegas, Nevada (Credit: Judy Eddy / WENN)